Looking for a new way to discover Europe? Put the fun between your legs and explore the continent by bicycle touring in Europe.

 Europe by bicycle: a cheap way to see the sights

 Bicycle touring is cheap and rewarding.
 To see Europe on $30 a day, you don’t need a time machine.
 What you need is a bike, farmers’ markets, and campgrounds or hostels.
-Travelling this way, you’ll not only save money and keep fit, but you’ll experience a quieter side of Europe that travellers rarely see.
+Traveling this way, you’ll not only save money and keep fit, but you’ll experience a quieter side of Europe that travelers rarely see.

 While bicycle touring is one of the cheapest ways to see Europe, most bikers choose to pedal for the sheer joy of it.
 Imagine low-gearing up a beautiful mountain road on a bike (smell the freshly mown hay), then picture an air-conditioned Mercedes with the windows closed and the stereo on (smell the upholstery).
 The driver might think, “Masochistic nut!”…but he also might notice the biker’s smiling face — the face of a traveler who can see clearly from mountain to village and hear the birds singing, while anticipating a well-earned and glorious downhill run.